-Monies are accumulated to meet administrative expenses related to the management of the Pool and to cover losses resulting from fluctuations in the investment market.
+Monies are accumulated to meet administrative expenses related to the management of the Pool.
 The administrative fee is set and reviewed quarterly by the Treasurer's Office and may be increased or decreased, as needed, to maintain this account.
 These accounts are considered held on behalf of the participants but are not considered distributed to their accounts.
 Other undistributed amounts held on behalf of the participants include the differences between the fair value of the investment and the amortized cost of the investments.